 What You Should Do the Summer Before College

-You’ve applied for financial aid, reviewed your Student Aid Report (SAR), and completed any required verification (a process to verify the information on your financial aid forms ).
+You’ve received your offer of admission from colleges and universities where you’ve applied.
+You’ve completed the FAFSA® and any other financial aid forms, applied for financial aid, and received financial aid offers.
 So now you’re wondering: What happens the summer before college begins?
 There are a few additional steps you need to complete over the summer to ensure you’re ready for college in the fall.
-We’ve put together this summer checklist to help you get started.

 First-Year Students